VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 * Check that the end date for a conference is later than the start date.
 * Check that email addresses are in a valid format.

+## Switching between Debug and DebugLocal Builds

+If you run the application after building using the Debug configuration and create some data and then re-build using the DebugLocal configuration you will see errors when you run the application.
+This scenario is not supported.

+The problem arises because the two build configurations only share some data sources, so after the switch there are inconsistencies in the data.
+You should re-create all the data sources if you switch from one build configuration to another.

 ## Other Known Issues

 * No security features have been implemented yet.